Table of Contents

 D.C. criminal defendants may have the opportunity to enter into a deferred prosecution agreement (DPA) with the government in certain situations.
-DPAs are increasingly used in situations of perceived difficulty in obtaining a criminal conviction or if a criminal conviction would result in unwarranted collateral consequences for the defendant and third parties.
+DPAs are increasingly used in situations of the perceived difficulty in obtaining a criminal conviction or if a criminal conviction would result in unwarranted collateral consequences for the defendant and third parties.

 Benefit of DPAs